 - Googly eyes (not pictured)

-- Donkey head cardstock cutout (make your own or download my version)
+- Donkey head card stock cutout (make your own or download my version)

-To make the body for the donkey take a small paper lunch bag and cut a few inches off the part that opens.
+To make the body for the donkey, take a small paper lunch bag and cut a few inches off the part that opens.

 Then, open the bag and push the ends inside to make it about half its size.

-This will be a little wrinkled so you will want to straighten it out and make sure the corners are sharp.
+This will be a little wrinkled, so you will want to straighten it out and make sure the corners are sharp.

-You then will cut out 4 rectangles in the middle of each side of the bag.
+You will then cut out 4 rectangles in the middle of each side of the bag.
 Once you cut them out you can see where the legs of the donkey will be.

-The donkey will be wearing a felt blanket on it's back.
-To make the blanket, measure some felt that can fit over the donkey's back and go down its sides a bit.
+The donkey will be wearing a felt blanket on its back.
+To make the blanket, measure some felt that can fit over the donkey’s back and go down its sides a bit.
 The length will vary depending on how tall you made your donkey.
 After you cut out the felt, you will add some glue to the short ends of the felt.
 My kids were able to do this themselves.
 Then we used our pre-cut pieces of yarn to create some fringe.
 I just got some leftover yarn from my knitting bag and cut the pieces for the blanket.
 You can really customize the look of the donkey by what color felt and yarn you use.

 After your child has added the fringe to the blanket, have them put some glue on the donkeys back and sides where the blanket will go.
 I like to pour some glue into a cup and let my kids brush it on with a small paintbrush.

 When the donkey face is colored, your child will glue on some googly eyes.